 - Van Helsing diagnoses Lucy’s condition as being a result of a Vampire attack.
 He takes measures to protect Lucy from subsequent attacks.

-- Lucy becomes the bloofer lady after turning into a vampire
+- Lucy becomes the ‘bloofer lady’ (as quoted from ‘Dracula’) after turning into a vampire

 - Dracula attacks Mina and incapacitates Harker.